-6.3 Requirement to written assignments and projects
+6.3 Requirements to written assignments and projects

 Within the framework of the Bachelor of Engineering programme provided by University College Absalon, a set of rules, guidelines and formal requirements have been prepared with respect to written assignments and projects - comprising the application of a reference system.
-Read more about this on University College Absalon's website and digital platform Fronter.
+Read more about this on the University College Absalon learning management system.